Connect With Us

 Building landlord records

-Lenders differ wildly in rates and appetite for investment property loans.
-Contact 3 to 5 lenders, including national mortgage companies, local banks, and credit unions.
-A half-percent rate difference can mean thousands of dollars over the life of the loan.
+Lenders vary a lot in their rates and willingness to offer investment property loans.
+Contact three to five lenders, such as national mortgage companies, local banks, and credit unions.
+Even a half-percent difference in rates can save you thousands of dollars over the life of your loan.

 Selecting loan terms